 Support Sensible Business Inspection and Adaptation

 A right-sized unit of focus should also support sensible business inspection and adaptation.
 Earlier I argued that using the entire company as the unit of focus might be too large and not support the appropriate granularity of decision making.
 In a larger organization with many different areas, it might make more sense to apply planning, budgeting, team organization, and other activities to each specific area.
 Doing so might provide a better level of visibility into each of those areas.
 And, when things start to change, or people acquire better information, there will be better transparency into individual areas that would allow for inspection and adaptation in each area.

-Or, said another way, our choice for a unit of focus should provide the appropriate level of transparency for making sensible business tradeoffs both with each instance of the unit of focus and across instances.
+Or, said another way, our choice for a unit of focus should provide the appropriate level of transparency for making sensible business tradeoffs both within each instance of the unit of focus and across instances.
 Returning again to our earlier example, using “individual class method” as the unit of focus would yield many tiny instances.
 As such, there aren’t obvious examples of tradeoffs that could be made inside each of these very small units of focus.
 And, moving money from one class method to fund another seems ridiculous.
 The overhead of making tradeoffs at that level would be crushing.

 However, moving money from one value stream or product to another, or reallocating how money is spent within a particular value stream or product would seems quite sensible and appropriately granular (assuming value streams and products of reasonable size).

 When choosing an appropriate unit of focus, being right sized is an important characteristic to consider.
 A right-sized unit of focus will yield an appropriate number of instances (not too many and not too few) at an appropriate level of granularity to minimize the total cost of performing important activities such as planning, budgeting, approval, and team organization, while at the same time allowing for appropriate transparency for inspecting and adapting so that an organization can properly manage its business in a sensible way.